 Our origination metrics enable us to monitor our ability to generate revenue and expand our market share across different channels.
 In addition, they help us track origination quality and compare our performance against the nationwide originations market and our competitors.
 Our servicing metrics enable us to monitor the size of our customer base, the characteristics and related value of our MSRs, the health of the business as measured by the average MSR delinquency rate and help drive our customer retention efforts.
-We believe that the net additions to our portfolio are indicators of the growth of our mortgage loans serviced and our servicing income, but may be offset by sales of servicing rights.
+We believe that the net additions to our portfolio are indicators of the growth of our mortgage loans serviced and our servicing income.

-We believe that these key performance indicators provide useful information to investors and others both because they allow for greater transparency with respect to key metrics used by management in its financial and operational decision-making, and because they may be used by investors in understanding and evaluating our operating results and enhancing the overall understanding of our past performance and future prospects.
+We believe that these key performance indicators provide useful information to investors and others by allowing for greater transparency with respect to key metrics used by management in its financial and operational decision-making.
+These metrics may be used by investors in understanding and evaluating our operating results and enhancing the overall understanding of our past performance and future prospects.
 Summary data for these key performance indicators is listed below.
 Please refer to "Results of Operations" for additional metrics that management reviews in conjunction with the condensed consolidated financial statements.